oar-team/oar/docs-old/documentation/doc_modules.rst

 in the database and update all visualization tables (gantt_jobs_predictions_visu_ and gantt_jobs_resources_visu_).

+It also trigger if a job has to be launched.

 oar_sched_gantt_with_timesharing
 ________________________________

-This is the default OAR scheduler.
-It implements all functionalities like timesharing, moldable jobs, `besteffort jobs`, ...
+This is a OAR scheduler.
+It implements functionalities like timesharing, moldable jobs, `besteffort jobs`, ...

-By default, this scheduler is used by all default queues.

 We have implemented the FIFO with backfilling algorithm.
 Some parameters can be changed in the `configuration file`_ (see SCHEDULER_TIMEOUT_,